linode/docs/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel-with-kvm.md

 description: "Use the Linode Manager's GRUB 2 boot setting to run your distribution's native Linux kernel"
 keywords: 'kvm,custom linux, kernel,custom linode,grub,grub 2'
 license: '[CC BY-ND 4.0](http://creativecommons.org/licenses/by-nd/4.0/)'
-modified: 'Monday, February 20th, 2017'
+modified: 'Friday, March 3, 2017'
 modified_by:
   name: Linode
 published: 'Monday, June 29th, 2015'
 title: 'Run a Distribution-Supplied Kernel on a KVM Linode'
 ---

-Beginning in 2017, you can boot your Linode using your choice of Linode's own kernel or the upstream kernel provided by a distribution's maintainers.
+As of February, 2017, you can boot your Linode using your choice of Linode's own kernel or the upstream kernel provided by a distribution's maintainers.
 Booting with Linode's kernel is enabled by default, but changing to the distro-supplied kernel is easy.
-This is useful if you'd like to enable specific kernel features, or you'd prefer to handle kernel upgrades yourself.
+This is useful if you'd like to enable specific kernel features, or if you'd prefer to handle kernel upgrades yourself.

 ## Recommended Distributions